korostil/todo-front/backlog.md

 - [ ] refactor README.md
 - [ ] add delete confirmation modal view (or timeout to cancel)
 - [ ] scroll tasks and projects separately
-- [ ] add project picker to task views
+- [ ] take all requests to backend and put into one place
-- [ ] add goal picker to project views
+- [ ] remind to complete project if all tasks are completed
+- [ ] show goal color

 # Done